Language: EN

 string content = reader.ReadToEnd();

-// We display the content in the console.
+// We display the content on the console.

 Console.WriteLine(content);

-} // The 'using' block ensures that the StreamReader is closed and released properly.
+} // The 'using' block ensures that the StreamReader is closed and disposed of properly.

 }